A B O U T US

 (4) Ganguly S. et al., International journal of dermatology 2010.
 49(8):921-31

 (5) Osman M. et. al, PLoS neglected tropical diseases, 2017.
 11(5):e0005527.

-PREV_PKDL aims to evaluate ChAd63-KH as a vaccine for prevention of post kala azar dermal leishmaniasis (PKDL)
+PREV_PKDL aims to evaluate ChAd63-KH as a vaccine for prevention of visceral leishmaniasis (VL) and post kala azar dermal leishmaniasis (PKDL)

 PREV_PKDL is organised in seven complementary Work Packages (WP), each led by a Work Package Leader.